 Do Values Come From Choice of Upbringing?

-For example, someone raised to value family traditions may always eat dinner around the table.
+- Someone raised to value family traditions may always eat dinner around the table.
 On the other hand, a family who values sports and entertainment may spend their evenings and holidays eating dinner on the couch.

-Similarly, a person raised to value charity may donate their extra money to a charitable cause.
+- A person raised to value charity may donate their extra money to a charitable cause.
 In contrast, someone who values frugality and financial independence may think putting their extra money in a savings account is best.

 How to Understand Someone Else’s Core Values